-Dummy-failure What happens: Run the shutdown command on the active server The active server shuts down Failover to a standby server occurs.
-When more than one LAN cable is set up for the mirror connect and one or more of them are connected Unplug only the LAN cable that is being used as the mirror connect.
-Continue the mirroring operation When only one LAN cable is set up for the mirror connect, or when more than one LAN cable is set up for the mirror connect but none of them are connected Unplug only the LAN cable that is being used as the mirror connect.
+Device Dummy-failure What happens: OS error Run the shutdown command on the active server The active server shuts down Failover to a standby server occurs.
+Mirror disk connect When more than one LAN cable is set up for the mirror disk connect and one or more of them are connected Unplug only the LAN cable that is being used as the mirror disk connect.
+Continue the mirroring operation When only one LAN cable is set up for the mirror disk connect, or when more than one LAN cable is set up for the mirror disk connect but none of them are connected Unplug only the LAN cable that is being used as the mirror disk connect.
 A warning is issued to the alert log (mirroring stops) Operation continues on the active server but switching to a standby server becomes impossible.
 An error is detected in mirror disk monitor resource/hybrid disk monitor resource.
-Start up the disk resource on the server where the disk path is unplugged.
+Disk resource Start up the disk resource on the server where the disk path is unplugged.
 The disk resource does not get activated.
 Failover to a standby server occurs.
-Start up the application resource on the server where the name of the file or folder configured for the start path of the application resource was temporarily changed.
+Application resource Start up the application resource on the server where the name of the file or folder configured for the start path of the application resource was temporarily changed.
 The application resource does not get activated.
 Failover to a standby server occurs.
-Stop a process to be monitored by the task manager.
+Application monitor resource Stop a process to be monitored by the task manager.
 An error is detected.
 The application is restarted or a failover to the standby server occurs.
-Start up the service resource on the server where the path or name of the service's execution file was temporarily changed.
+Service resource Start up the service resource on the server where the path or name of the service's execution file was temporarily changed.
 The service resource does not get activated.
 Failover to a standby server occurs.
-Stop a service to be monitored.
+Service monitor resource Stop a service to be monitored.
 An error is detected.
 The service is restarted or a failover to a standby server occurs.
-Run the shutdown command on the active server When more than one LAN cable is set up for the mirror connect and one or more of them are connected Unplug only the LAN cable that is being used as the mirror connect.
-When only one LAN cable is set up for the mirror connect, or when more than one LAN cable is set up for the mirror connect but none of them are connected Unplug only the LAN cable that is being used as the mirror connect.
-Start up the disk resource on the server where the disk path is unplugged.
-Start up the application resource was temporarily changed.
-Stop a process to be monitored by the task manager.
-Start up the service resource on the server where the path or name of the service's execution file was temporarily changed.

-EXPRESSCLUSTER X 5.0 for Windows Installation and Configuration Guide, Release 1
+EXPRESSCLUSTER X 5.1 for Windows Installation and Configuration Guide, Release 1